Enapiuz/awesome-monitoring/README.md

 - [Icinga 2](https://www.icinga.com/) - A Nagios like monitoring system, rewritten and expanded.
 - [openITCOCKPIT](https://openitcockpit.io/) - Powerful open-source monitoring tool built upon Naemon or Nagios, featuring seamless integration with Grafana, an array of comprehensive reports, and visualizations.
 - [Sematext Cloud](https://sematext.com/) - Infrastructure and log monitoring with service and log auto-discovery.
 Basic plan is free.
-- [Middleware](https://middleware.io) - Visualize, analyze, and optimize your infrastructure's performance in real-time, across any environment, OS, or orchestration tool.

 Dashboards

 - [Grafana](https://grafana.com) - The first really good dashboard for displaying metrics.